COFFJS/NUTSHELL/README.md

 # NUTSHELL
-(ametur at github stuffs, do not copy code:)
+(ametur at github stuffs, do not copy code)

 <!DOCTYPE html>
 <html>